-Students have the option to study at GCSE.
-Sociology Sociology is the study of society which focuses on three main questions; what is happening in society?
+Students have the option to study Sociology at GCSE.
+Sociology is the study of society which focuses on three main questions; what is happening in society?
 Why is this happening?
 And what can be done about it?
 As such, students will look at social research into how equal and fair our society is.
 They will look at various explanations offered to explain why inequality exists.
 They will then go on to look at government policies/laws which have been introduced to tackle inequality all the while evaluating to what extent they agree with what they have discovered.

 Debate and an awareness of current affairs are at the heart of learning in sociology.
 Students develop analytical skills that enable them to evaluate different perspectives and think critically about social issues.
+They will be expected to carry out their own sociological research projects using methods such as questionnaires, interviews and observation.